 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Use a "first login" mode that requires the user to enter a unique strong password rather than hard code a default username and password for first time logins.
+Use a "first login" mode that requires the user to enter a unique strong password or other credential rather than hard code a default credential (such as username and password) for first time logins.

 For front-end to back-end connections, use one or more of the following solutions:

-Use of generated passwords that are changed automatically and must be entered at given time intervals by a system administrator.
-These passwords will be held in memory and only be valid for the time intervals.
+Use generated credentials that are changed automatically and must be entered at given time intervals by a system administrator.
+These credentials will be held in memory and only be valid for the time intervals.

-The passwords used should be limited at the back end to only performing actions for the front end, as opposed to having full access.
+Use credentials that are limited at the back end to only performing actions for the front end, as opposed to having full access.

-The messages sent should be tagged with a checksum that includes time sensitive values so as to prevent replay style attacks.
+Tag messages with a checksum that includes time sensitive values so as to prevent replay style attacks.

 7.17 Insufficiently protected credentials [XYM]